 8. Which U.S. state gets the highest percentage of its electricity from wind?

 In 2017, Iowa got 37% of the electricity it generated in-state from wind, followed by Kansas at 36% and Oklahoma at 32%.
 Texas leads the U.S. in total wind installed capacity with nearly 22,600 megawatts, accounting for 14.8% of its electricity generation. | Photo by Todd Spink, NREL.

 9. Which nation leads the world in installed wind energy capacity?

-10. By how much did the cost of American wind power decrease from the 1980s to 2014?
+10. By how much has the price of American wind power decreased since the 1980s?

 12. Which of these is NOT an example of distributed wind generation?

 Distributed wind power is used at or near where it is generated, as opposed to wind power from wholesale generation, where power is sent to consumers via transmission lines and substations.
 Employed by households, schools, farms, industrial facilities and municipalities, distributed wind doesn’t only refer to small-scale turbines; it includes any size turbine or array of turbines that generates power for local or on-site use.
 Total distributed wind capacity in the U.S. is about 1 gigawatt. | Energy Department photo.